 The current IT systems need to be tested for both substantive and compliance aspects.
 Compliance testing is done to assess whether controls are being applied according to the documentation offered by the client.
 It also checks if IT controls follow the compliance levels in accordance with management procedures and policies.
-In substantive testing, the adequacy of the controls is substantiated on whether they are able to protect the organization from cyber threats.
+In substantive testing, the adequacy of the controls is substantiated by whether they are able to protect the organization from cyber threats.
 These tests need an in-depth understanding of the different kinds of threats such as unauthorized access to assets including data, unusual interactions with the system, data corruption, inaccuracy in information, etc.

 2. General control audit

-In a summarized form, general controls are concerned with the applications, databases, operating systems, and IT infrastructure support.
+In a summarized form, general controls are concerned with applications, databases, operating systems, and IT infrastructure support.
 The purpose of an audit in this area is to check the following points:

 - Databases, applications, and infrastructure support having logical access controls